 DCF provides a valuation based on the present value of expected future cash flows.
 It requires detailed projections and is more complex but can offer an insightful valuation perspective:

-- Pros: Accounts for future growth and cash flow variations, making it a comprehensive method that reflects a business's true earning potential.
-A McKinsey report highlighted that DCF is particularly valuable for high-growth companies with uncertain future cash flows.
+Pros: Accounts for future growth and cash flow variations, making it a comprehensive method that reflects a business's true earning potential.
+DCF is particularly valuable for high-growth companies with uncertain future cash flows, where earnings-based multiples may understate potential.

-- Cons: Highly dependent on accurate forecasting, which can be challenging.
+Cons: Highly dependent on accurate forecasting, which can be challenging.
 Misjudging growth rates or discount rates can lead to significant valuation errors.
-A study showed that over 70% of valuation discrepancies in DCF are due to incorrect assumptions about future revenue growth.
+Small changes in assumptions about future revenue growth compound quickly and can shift the final number dramatically.

 Asset-Based Valuation